Financial-Times/coronavirus-excess-mortality-data/README.md

 This software is published by the Financial Times under the [MIT license](https://opensource.org/licenses/MIT).

-The data in the `data` directory of this repository is available under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+The collected data in the `data` directory of this repository is available under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 If you use this data, you must attribute it to "Financial Times" as well as the relevant originating agency or agencies listed above.
 If it is published online, we would appreciate a link to our [Coronavirus tracker page](https://www.ft.com/content/a26fbf7e-48f8-11ea-aeb3-955839e06441), where this material first appeared.

 Please let us know if you are using this data by contacting us at [coronavirus-data@ft.com](mailto:cornoavirus-data@ft.com).
 We may be interested in reporting on your work.

 Please note that MIT licence includes only the software, and the Creative Commons licence includes only the data included in this repository.
-Neither cover any FT content made available using the software or data, which is copyright © The Financial Times Limited, all rights reserved.
+Neither cover any FT content created and made available using the software or data, which is copyright © The Financial Times Limited, all rights reserved.
 For more information about re-publishing FT content, please contact our [syndication department](https://enterprise.ft.com/en-gb/services/republishing/).

 ## Contributors